missoso/basic-clab-sonic-l2-evpn/README.md

 1. Go to the pipelines list: https://sonic-build.azurewebsites.net/ui/sonic/pipelines

-2. Scroll all the way to the bottom where vs platform is listed
+2. Scroll all the way to the bottom where "vs" platform is listed

 3. Pick a branch name that you want to use (e.g. 202405) and click on the "Build History".